dotnwat/beals-conjecture/README.md

 * http://norvig.com/beal.html
 * http://www.danvk.org/wp/beals-conjecture/

-#### Overview
+#### Problem Overview

-First we will describe the simplest algorithm for conducting a counterexample search, and then iteratively refine it with  various optimizations.
-Next we will how scaling this simple algorithm hits a wall very quickly, and then describe additional optimizations that let us expand the search space over what is possible with the simple algorithm.
-The optimizations and search techniques we use have all been considered in previous efforts.
-Finally we'll describe our new implementation that distributes the problem allowing us to explore problem sizes larger than have been considered in previous efforts.

-### Counterexample Search

 The conceptual strategy for conducting a counterexample search is to compute all possible points `(a, x, b, y, c, z)` and then evaluate the expression `a^x + b^y = c^z`.
 If the expression holds and the bases do not have a common prime factor, then a counterexample has been found.

 The core challenge behind a counterexample search strategy is dealing with the enormous size of the space being examined.
 For instance, taking a maximum value for the bases and exponents of `1000` we end up with `1000^6` points.
 That number is so large that a 1GHz CPU that can do 1 billion cycles per second will take 1 billion seconds just to execute `1000^6` 1 cycle instructions.
 And even evaluating the expression `a^x + b^y = c^z` takes far more than 1 cycle, so we need to be smart about the search.

+First we will describe the simplest algorithm for conducting a counterexample search, and then iteratively refine it with  various optimizations.
+Next we will how scaling this simple algorithm hits a wall very quickly, and then describe additional optimizations that let us expand the search space over what is possible with the simple algorithm.
+The optimizations and search techniques we use have all been considered in previous efforts.
+Finally we'll describe our new implementation that distributes the problem allowing us to explore problem sizes larger than have been considered in previous efforts.

 ## Generation 1 Algorithm